epfLLM/meditron/README.md

 ## Supervised Finetuning

 We again used the [Megatron-LLM](https://github.com/epfLLM/Megatron-LLM) distributed training library for supervised finetuning (sinlge-node and multi-node).
-We made a file `sft.py` that automatically handles the tokenization and finetuning process through Megatron-LLM.
+We made a file, `sft.py`, that automatically handles the tokenization and finetuning process through Megatron-LLM.
 To start a multi-node finetuning process, here is an example:

 ```bash
 cd finetuning